|

 and Regulations section provides free access to a full text of laws related

+to foreign trade and business.
 The website of the United States-China Business Council covers information on US-Chinese business related agreements and

 regulation.
 The resources are